 Elephant House Café.

-This café proudly brands itself as the “Birthplace of Harry Potter” but what some do not know is that Book 1 was actually written at another small café owned by relatives of J.K.
+This café proudly brands itself as the “Birthplace of Harry Potter”.
+But what some do not know is that Book 1 was actually written at another small café.
+A Cafe owned by relatives of J.K.
 Rowling called the Spoon.
 So how can the Elephant House get away with those claims?
 Well, they did provide J.K.
 Rowling a place to write and lots of inspiration outside its windows, and she did complete Chamber of Secrets and The Prisoner of Azkaban at this location.

-The kirkyard which can be seen from the Elephant House where Rowling penned Harry Potter is said to be Rowling’s inspiration for Tom Riddle’s graveyard as it is the cemetery where the real Thomas Riddell rests.
+The kirkyard which can be seen from the Elephant House where Rowling penned Harry Potter, is said to be Rowling’s inspiration for Tom Riddle’s graveyard.
+This is the cemetery where the real Thomas Riddell rests.
 If you walk the cemetery you can find the other names that served as inspiration for some of the characters in the book.

 George Heriot’s School.

 Right behind Greyfriar’s Kirkyard is George Heriot’s School where J.K.
 Rowling’s daughter was a student.
 Not only does the architecture of the school closely resemble the description of Hogwarts in the books but the 4 Hogwarts houses (Ravenclaw, Slytherin, Gryffindor, and Hufflepuff) mimic the 4 houses at Heriot’s (Castle, Lauriston, Raeburn, and Greyfriars).